pllab/cs162-tutorials/1-setup.md

 sbt:cs162-tutoarials>
 ```

-If you want to focus on only a subset of the tests, you can use `testOnly TEST-SUITE-CLASS` to run a specific test suite:
+If you want to focus on only a subset of the tests, you can use `testOnly TEST-SUITE-CLASS` to run a specific test:

 ```sbt
 sbt:cs162-tutorials> testOnly cs162.tutorials.calculator.HardSpec